Open Accessibility Menu

 A monthly Q & A session with the medical director is provided.

-Exercise specialists conduct small group classes Mondays, Wednesdays and Fridays.
-Each session is an hour in length up to 36 visits.
-We conduct ECG monitored exercise,
+Exercise Physiologists conduct small group classes Mondays, Wednesdays and Fridays.
+Each session is an hour+ in length.
+Program length is determined at initial visit.
+We conduct ECG monitored exercise, monitor vital signs and provide individualized exercise prescriptions each session.

 • Myocardial Infarction (MI, or Heart Attack)